 With the economy being what it is… I guess more people are considering divorce.
 I haven’t seen a “headline” about it, but we’re certainly getting calls!
 If you’re in that boat, my heart goes out to you… and I have some things you should be considering.

-If you’re the one in the house, and you’re trying to determine if you guys should sell or refinance, draw equity out and refinance the other person off the loan (I’m hoping that makes sense), then consider these steps…
+If you’re the one here in North Carolina remaining in the house, and you’re trying to determine if you guys should sell or refinance, draw equity out and get the other person completely off the loan (I’m hoping that makes sense), then consider these steps…

 Money for the Refinance: